stefano-meschiari/shoebox/debugging_spark.md

 If you haven't used Spark yet, feel free give it a quick spin using the Docker image and notebook included in [this Spark workshop](https://github.com/stefano-meschiari/spark_workshop).

 ## Spark Web UI: The one-stop-shop
+*Web UI diagram*

-Spark serves a Web app that can be used to inspect the currently running Spark application, called the Spark UI.
+By default, Spark serves a web app that can be used to inspect the currently running Spark application, called the Spark UI.
 The Spark UI offers a variety of tools to help you:

 * understand the performance characteristics and bottlenecks of the various intermediate data transformations;
 * inspect running queries and how they are distributed to executors;